-The AAF Company has to remain self sustaining to achieve its purpose which is through a sound investment strategy and good financial management of its assets.
+The Trust has to remain self-sustaining to achieve its purpose, which is through a sound investment strategy and good financial management of its assets.
 It is envisaged that there will be little change to its operating environment over the period of this Plan.

-The Board and Audit Committee comprise of Army members and Defence APS who receive no remuneration.
-The Board will maintain a continuous business oversight of current and future capability, to maximise its utility to Army.
+The Board and Audit Committee comprise Army members and Defence APS who receive no remuneration.
+The Board will maintain continuous oversight of current and future capability, to maximise utility to Army.
 Additionally, the Board will monitor operational workload and resources to ensure efficiency is not compromised.